"Left-Wing" Communism: An Infantile Disorder: Bolsheviks

-Lenin points out that the Russian Revolution has considerable international significance and criticises the leaders of the Second International, including Karl Kautsky, for failing to recognize the international relevance of soviet power as a revolutionary model.
+Lenin argues that the Russian Revolution has considerable international significance and criticises the leaders of the Second International, including Karl Kautsky, for failing to recognize what he thought was the international relevance of soviet power as a revolutionary model.
 To illustrate their move away from revolutionary politics, he supplies a quote from a 1902 work of Kautsky which concludes that "Western Europe is becoming a bulwark of reaction and absolutism in Russia".
 Lenin asserts that in a war against the bourgeoisie "iron discipline" is an "essential condition".
 He continues by describing the circumstances that resulted in the Bolsheviks' successful assumption of state power in Russia.

 The third chapter divides the history of Bolshevism into the "years of preparation of the revolution" (1903–1905), the "years of revolution" (1905–1907), the "years of reaction" (1907–1910), the "years of rise" (1910–1914), the "first imperialist world war" (1914–1917) and the "second revolution in Russia".
 He describes the changing circumstances for revolutionaries in Russia and the reaction of the Bolsheviks to them.

 Lenin describes the enemies of the working class as opportunists, petty-bourgeois revolutionaries which he links to anarchism; and the "Left" Bolsheviks (expelled from the Bolshevik group in 1909), whom he links with those who criticised the Peace of Brest-Litovsk.
 He ends by criticizing the Mensheviks, Socialist Revolutionaries and members of the Socialist International who were prepared to compromise with the German leaders in defence of a capitalist system.

 "Left-wing" communism in Germany

-The fifth, sixth and seventh chapters discuss a section of the Communist Party of Germany which split between the writing of the document and its publication to form the Communist Workers Party of Germany (KAPD).
+The fifth, sixth and seventh chapters discuss a section of the Communist Party of Germany which split between the writing of the document and its publication to form the Communist Workers' Party of Germany (KAPD).
 As an example, he takes Karl Erler's article "The Dissolution of the Party".
 Lenin criticised the group's anti-trade union attitude, their anti-parliamentarism and Erler's proposal of a dictatorship of the masses as a counterpoint to the "dictatorship of the party" he claims the Russian Revolution has led to.

 Lenin notes that the Russian Communist Party (Bolsheviks) rely on the Russian trade unions and that a reactionary labour aristocracy is inevitable, but must be fought within the union movement.
 In contrast to the KAPD, he holds that so long as much of the proletariat holds illusions in parliaments, communists must work inside such reactionary organisations.
 Lenin then compares the anti-parliamentarism of the Dutch left and that of Amadeo Bordiga.

 Lenin then criticises the slogan "no compromises", noting that the Bolsheviks had made many compromises in their history.
 He believes that this is using theory as dogma, rather than as a "guide to action".
 Lenin also criticises National Bolshevism and some leftists for not recognising the Treaty of Versailles.